During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 The self-hosted sites (Joomla and WordPress) significantly outperformed the sites built with platform-hosted CMS systems.

-Our WordPress test site — running the popular GeneratePress theme — was fastest overall.
+Our WordPress test site was fastest overall.
 But Joomla ran it close.
 Both CMS systems were super quick out-the-box and passed Google’s Core Web Vitals (CWV) tests with flying colors.

-Squarespace, Wix, and GoDaddy on the other hand all suffered speed issues and would be likely to fail CWV.
+Squarespace, Wix, and GoDaddy on the other hand all suffered speed issues and our test sites would be likely to fail CWV (even though the performance of real-world websites improved significantly for all three CMS compared to a few years ago).

 Well, while they all had their own little quirks (you can read the individual reviews for more detail), there was a common denominator: